End of Flash Support

 - Mystery Island world map (July 2020, with site redesign beta)

 Plus, much of Neopia was already Flash-free to begin with!
 Restocking, "PHP games" such as Food Club, NeoQuest and Scarab 21, the Money Tree, the Battledome, and many more features don't use Flash to begin with and are already future proof.
+You can find a list of playable games here.

 Still to be Converted